 Alberta Teachers’ Association Award

 An annual scholarship of $1000 is presented to graduates pursuing careers in education.
-The principal of VVS chooses the recipients of these awards based on qualifications that include success in distance education and an overall academic record of at least 70% in each of the four core subjects.
+The principal of Vista Virtual School chooses the recipients of these awards based on qualifications that include success in distance learning and an overall academic record of at least 70% in each of the four core subjects.

 Teachers nominate students for the following awards.

-To recognize outstanding involvement with VVS, two students and two families will be honored with a framed certificate.
+To recognize outstanding involvement with VVS, two students and two families will be honoured with a framed certificate.

 - Principal’s Awards – Families: These families will strive to assist student excellence, participate in student learning, cooperate with VVS staff, and initiate contact with VVS.